newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/cds-healthcare.md

   Midwife, and you or your business dispense, prescribe, or store any CDS.

-  Each CDS storage location must be registered by itself.
-Use the same initial application, noting 'branch' at the top.
+  Each CDS storage location must be registered separately.
+Use the same form and write 'branch' at the top.
 industryId:
   - healthcare
 callToActionText: Apply for My CDS Registration